mhbeals/scissorsandpaste/Individual MD Entries/1789-12-11_Glasgow Advertiser_32.md

                     use and ornament, as the clay is equally good as that of Delft or elsewhere.
-He was surprised to see so many people without hats or shoes, and houses without windows, and full of wicker and rush furniture, which is used in th eplace of almost every thing else.
+He was surprised to see so many people without hats or shoes, and houses without windows, and full of wicker and rush furniture, which is used in the place of almost every thing else.
 If the smiths had a plentiful supply of coal and iron, hardly any utensils would be wanting.
 Your nephew has two children, and says all that are born there are very healthy, and more born than are buried or executed of grown